 I unknowingly went dumpster diving.

-"In this Special Series, I document my experiences with a Vorsteiner trunk, and why it prompted the development of a new E92 CSL Carbon Trunk made in Germany.
+"In this Special Series, I document my experiences with a replica Vorsteiner trunk, and how it prompted the development of a redux E92 CSL Carbon Trunk with Vorsteiner.

-In this entry, I remove my former Vorsteiner CSL fiberglass trunk to go back to OEM.
-I explain why and go in depth about what made the Vorsteiner unit good from afar but far from good.
+In this entry, I remove my replica CSL trunk to go back to OEM.
+I explain why and go in depth about what made the replica unit good from afar but far from good."

 -Matt